 That’s natural human nature.
-We are attracted to successful people and their stories.
+We are all somewhere attracted to successful people and their stories.
 That’s what makes failure so hard to digest for all of us.

-In India, your worth is decided by the competitive exams you crack or the salary package you get.
+If you’re a teenager in India (or even an adult) your worth is decided by the competitive exams you crack (or the salary package you get).

 When you fail in life, your family, friends, and even distant relatives start judging you.
 Yes, there are supportive families, too but that’s an exception.

 Failure is not the end but a gateway to a better personality

 Does this mean failure is the end of your life?
 Should you stop chasing your goal if you fail once?

 Failing is a sign of your effort.
 When you fail, you learn what ‘not’ to do next time.
 And that’s how you improve in life.

 Life is an interesting school.
 It teaches you by taking exams first and if you fail in that exam you’re rewarded with a powerful lesson.

 On the contrary, if you keep succeeding in everything you do, you’d never learn a thing in life.
 Smooth seas don’t make good sailors.
 That’s true for life, too.

 Repeated and consistent success fuels a person’s ego while failure prepares a person for life.